Renaissance in Ferrara: The Studiolo di Belfiore

-The development of the school of Ferrara is exemplified by the surviving decorations from the Studiolo di Belfiore.
-Commissioned by Lionello d'Este, the Studiolo was completed during the reign of Borso following the dismantling of the Delizia di Belfiore palace.
-These decorations included intarsia work by the da Lendinara brothers and a cycle of paintings depicting the Muses on panel, which were dispersed or destroyed after the disappearance of the palace.
+The development of the school of Ferrara is documented in surviving decorations from the Studiolo di Belfiore.
+Commissioned by Leonello d'Este, the Studiolo was completed during the reign of Borso following the dismantling of the Delizia di Belfiore palace.
+These decorations included intarsia work by the da Lendinara brothers (Lorenzo and Cristoforo Canozzi) and a cycle of panel paintings depicting the Muses, which were dispersed or destroyed after the disappearance of the palace.

 Michele Pannonio's Thalia exemplifies the stylistic features of the Ferrarese school.
-The painting demonstrates connections to International Gothic, evident in the slender and elegant figure with flowing drapery that breaks at the knee.
-Additionally, elements of the Paduan Renaissance are incorporated, such as the expansive treatment of the throne and the inclusion of decorative details that evoke an earlier artistic style.
+The painting's slender figure and folded drapery reflect the influence of the International Gothic style.
+The imposing throne and the ornate decoration also recall the Paduan Renaissance aesthetic.

-Polyhymnia, formerly attributed to Francesco del Cossa and now believed to be created by an anonymous Ferrarese artist, shows instead the influence of Piero della Francesca's style, particularly in its composition, which is set against a distinct, open panorama.
+Polyhymnia, once attributed to Francesco del Cossa, is now believed to be the work of an anonymous Ferrarese artist and indicates the influence of Piero della Francesca, particularly in its open landscape setting.

 Cosmè Tura's Calliope incorporates several features that became characteristic of the Ferrarese school.
-These include a strong compositional foundation established through clear perspective, a vantage point positioned below the figure, and an elaborately rendered throne.
-Additionally, the work integrates elements associated with the Paduan style of Francesco Squarcione, particularly in the use of light, which further accentuates a sense of heightened tension.
+The work employs a carefully structured perspective, a low-lying vantage point and an intricately detailed throne.
+The work integrates elements associated with the Paduan style of Francesco Squarcione, particularly in the use of light, giving a sense of heightened sense of tension.